 Later it checks the copied data for errors and gives a hint if necessary.
 In this way, you can be sure that the image has been transferred to the disk without error.
 However, we can disable the verification of copied files, if you don’t have enough time to follow it.

-One thing which could annoy some of us is as per the disk image, Etcher will create multiple partitions on the USB drive which later sometime create problem in formating the drive via standard Windows method.
-In such situation either we have to go through Disk management or simply use any of the other mentioned bootable USB software above in this list.
+One thing which could annoy some of us is as per the disk image, Etcher will create multiple partitions on the USB drive which later sometime make problems in formatting the drive via the standard Windows method.
+In such a situation either we have to go through Disk management or simply use any of the other mentioned bootable USB software above in this list.